 The more I’m digging into the similarities between artists and entrepreneurs the more I see many successful tech leaders that think on the same line: that there is a strong connection between art and entrepreneurship.
-In the past I wrote about Paul Graham’s (Ycombinator’s founder and painter by training) essay that discusses the similarities between hackers and painters, about Marissa Mayer, Yahoo’s CEO, conversation about art and engineering, and I also tried to highlight the similarities between artist and entrepreneurs by analyzing the characteristics of the two.
+In the past, I wrote about Paul Graham’s (Ycombinator’s founder and painter by training) essay that discusses the similarities between hackers and painters, about Marissa Mayer, Yahoo’s CEO, conversation about art and engineering, and I also tried to highlight the similarities between artist and entrepreneurs by analyzing the characteristics of the two.

 As you can see from his experience, Blank knows one or two things about entrepreneurs and entrepreneurship.
-Thus when he said that “entrepreneurs are artists” and that “Entrepreneurship is an art not a job” he knew what he was talking about.
+Thus when he said that “entrepreneurs are artists” and that “Entrepreneurship is an art, not a job” he knew what he was talking about.
 But why does Blank claim that entrepreneurs are artists?

 Entrepreneurs are founders, like artists; and when you talk about founders you can’t ignore the word “vision”.
-Every great company started with its founder’s vision to change something in our world; as visionaries, founders see the future and are willing to get there with the tools that are available for them today – Blank’s quote of George Bernard Shaw in his post describe it perfectly:
+Every great company started with its founder’s vision to change something in our world; as visionaries, founders see the future and are willing to get there with the tools that are available for them today – Blank’s quote of George Bernard Shaw in his post describes it perfectly:

 Some men see things as they are and ask why.